autofeedback-exercises/exercises/MTH4332/Block3/free-energy-1/.lesson/instructions.md

 ![](eq3.png)

-Furthermore, as the probability density is a continous function, when you draw your graph you should draw a continuous line showing the estimated distribution with the x-axis label "average magnetisation per spin" and y-axis label "probability density".
+Furthermore, as the probability density is a continous function, when you draw your graph you should draw a graph with a continuous line showing the estimated distribution with the x-axis label "average magnetisation per spin" and y-axis label "probability density".

 To estimate the probability density you should construct a histogram with `nbins` bins.
 The first of these bins should start at `minx` and the last of them should end at `maxx`.
 The estimate for the pdf that you get from each